 You must ensure that you proofread your submission and ensure that your work is ready to submit.
 You must also take care that you submit the correct file.
 You can check your work in the online submission system and replace an incorrect file by sending it to your departmental administrator up to 30 mins after the deadline.
 There is no mechanism to replace a submission after this point, what you submitted will be marked.

 Appeals against Proctors’ decision

-You can appeal against the Proctors’ decisions on exam excusals, extension requests, late submissions, making changes to work after it has been submitted, and on forwarding information to the examiners about mitigating circumstances, via your college, to the Chair of Education Committee.
+You can appeal against the Proctors’ decisions on exam excusals, extension requests, late submissions, and on forwarding information to the examiners about mitigating circumstances, via your college, or department (for non-matriculated students) to the Chair of Education Committee.
 Any appeal must be submitted in writing within 14 days of receipt of the Proctors’ decision.

 7.4 Receiving your results

 Once examiners have released the results, you are automatically notified by email and can then access your assessment results, and the result for the year if applicable, in Student Self Service.

 If you fail a University examination, it is important to obtain advice from your subject tutor or supervisor as soon as possible (for example, to find out whether your college, if you have one, is willing to allow you to come back into residence).
 The detailed provisions for any resit arrangements for each qualification are explained in the relevant Examination Regulations.

 In general, the regulations permit undergraduate students failing the First Public Examination at the first attempt to re-enter some form of the examination on one further occasion, normally within a year.

 The regulations permit students failing the Second Public Examination (‘Finals’) to re-enter at one of the next two opportunities.

 If you have been classified in the Second Public Examination, you may not re-take your Finals in order to try to improve your results.